sgorgun/ieee754/README.md

-﻿## Task description ##

-> Implement a binary representation of a real double-precision number in IEEE 754 format as the extension method.

-*Topics - bit operaions, structs, extension methods, strings.*
+﻿﻿﻿﻿## Task description ##> Implement a binary representation of a real double-precision number in IEEE 754 format as the extension method.> *Framework's converter classes don't use.**Topics - bit operations, structs, extension methods, strings.*